jeqcho/in-context-language-learning/30-Jan-20/README.md

 Solved the bug.

 Next steps: add shuffling, look at this [link](https://pomegranate.readthedocs.io/en/latest/tutorials/C_Feature_Tutorial_3_Out_Of_Core_Learning.html) for batch training, and also sanity check predictions (from the output model).

+# Jan 24

+Use torch's `TensorDataset` and `DataLoader`.
+Writing evals at `sanity_check_hmm.ipynb`.

+There's a possible bug as the training loop freezes at 94% on epoch 2.